Skip to content

 Following discharge, we help coordinate follow-up care through our Wolfson Children’s outpatient services or a patient’s existing behavioral health provider.

-Our Team
+Team

-We believe a coordinated approach is best for patients, so our team of behavioral health specialists work together to assess and treat your child.
+We believe a coordinated approach is best for patients, so the team of behavioral health specialists work together to assess and treat your child.
 The team may include psychiatrists, psychologists, social workers, Child Life specialists, spiritual care, art and music therapists, licensed mental health counselors and others.

 Location